Pediatric Constipation Medication

 Lactulose (Constulose, Enulose, Generlac, Kristalose)

 Lactulose is a synthetic, nonabsorbable disaccharide that is available as a 70% solution.
 This agent is generally very well tolerated and tastes sweet.
 Lactulose formulation contains 10 g lactulose/15 mL of oral solution.
+Bloating, borborygmi, and flatulence are common side effects as a result of colonic flora fermenting the lactulose.

 Sorbitol

 Sorbitol is an alcohol of glucose that is largely nonabsorbable.
 This agent is available as a 70% solution.
 As with lactulose, sorbitol is generally well tolerated and tastes quite sweet.
+Bloating, borborygmi, and flatulence are common side effects as a result of colonic flora fermenting the sorbitol.

 Magnesium citrate (Citroma)

 Magnesium is a divalent cation that is maximally absorbed in the distal small intestine.
-At low concentrations, magnesium appears to absorb by a saturable carrier-mediated process influenced by vitamin D. At higher concentrations, magnesium absorption appears to occur largely by diffusion and is quite inefficient.
+At low concentrations, magnesium appears to be absorbed by a saturable carrier-mediated process influenced by vitamin D. At higher concentrations, magnesium absorption appears to occur largely by diffusion and is quite inefficient.
 Increased serum magnesium levels may release cholecystokinin, which stimulates gastrointestinal motility and secretion; this may explain why some children experience abdominal cramping.

 Sodium acid phosphate (OsmoPrep, Visicol)